andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

       apps: deepseek-v32
 ```

-The EPP inside this pool sees all pods and uses `by-label-selector` plugin to filter by `inference-role`.
+The EPP inside this pool sees all workspaces and uses `by-label-selector` plugin to filter by `inference-role`.

-> **Port Note**: In P/D disaggregation, prefill pods serve vLLM directly on port 5000, while decode pods have the routing sidecar on port 8080 (which forwards to vLLM on port 5000).
-Since the InferencePool has a single `targetPortNumber`, the EPP routes requests to the **sidecar port (8080)** on decode pods.
-Prefill pods are not directly accessed through the InferencePool — the decode sidecar communicates with prefill pods directly using the `x-prefiller-host-port` header set by EPP.
+> **Port Note**: In P/D disaggregation, prefill workspaces serve vLLM directly on port 5000, while decode workspaces have the routing sidecar on port 8080 (which forwards to vLLM on port 5000).
+Since the InferencePool has a single `targetPortNumber`, the EPP routes requests to the **sidecar port (8080)** on decode workspaces.
+Prefill workspaces are not directly accessed through the InferencePool — the decode sidecar communicates with prefill workspaces directly using the `x-prefiller-host-port` header set by EPP.

 ### 4. EPP Plugin ConfigMap (auto-generated if not provided)